"Security vs. Interoperability" Arguments: An Analytical Framework: Case Studies and Analysis

-\question{1. \qone} The examples we have seen are similar in that Apple controls third-party developers' access to their potential customer base on the iPhone.
-The iPhone is a platform and Apple can exclude developers on grounds that their apps do not meet Apple's guidelines or because their services are not allowed in the ecosystem (e.g., alternative app stores).
-Apple's monopolistic position also allows it to charge developers more than might be expected in a more competitive setting.
-This type of power is markedly different from the market power discussed in the security engineering case study and in horizontal interoperation more generally.
-Here, Apple has the power to completely exclude a third party, whereas, in horizontal interoperation, it cannot cleave third-party developers from users.
+\question{1. \qone} The three case studies share the important context of Apple's control over third-party developers' access to their potential customer base on the iPhone. iPhone and iOS comprise a relatively closed device and platform ecosystem, and Apple can exclude developers on grounds that their apps do not meet Apple's guidelines or because their services are not allowed in the ecosystem (e.g., alternative app stores).
+Apple's monopolistic position definitionally also allows it to charge developers more than would be expected in more competitive settings.
+This type of `gatekeeper' power differs markedly from the market power discussed in the security engineering case study above, and in cases involving horizontal interoperation more generally.
+Here, Apple has the power to completely exclude a third party; in horizontal interoperation, it cannot cleave third-party developers from users.

 \question{2. \qtwo} Vetting apps to protect user security is a reasonable end, but it is also used as a means to extract rents.
-Keeping malware and other insecure apps away from users is also good for platforms, especially those that, like Apple, enjoy a reputation for security and good curation.
-That said, it is hard to evaluate whether the price tag is justified, given the opacity of the system and limited competition.
+Keeping malware and other insecure apps away from users is also good for platforms, especially those that, like Apple, are reputed for security and curation \cite{blog_android_apple_security}.
+It is hard to (externally) evaluate whether the price tag is justified, given system opacity and limited competition.

-\question{3. \qthree} It is clear in all these cases that some amount of vetting is important to preserve the security status quo.
+\question{3. \qthree} In all these cases, some amount of vetting is important to preserve the security status quo.
 Apple's notarization system and CTF is Apple's suggested way forward.
-The notarization guidelines are less onerous for Apple to check than their status quo, and vetting new app stores will likely be a rare occurrence---but the new mechanisms are not necessarily cheaper for developers.
+As discussed above, the notarization guidelines are less onerous for Apple to check than their status quo, and vetting new app stores will likely be a much rarer occurrence than vetting new apps---but Apple's new mechanisms are not necessarily cheaper for developers.
 There have been changes to Apple's pricing practices (and it is possible more changes will need to be made in the future).
-Price changes might be impactful for the company's profits; they will not be difficult from an engineering standpoint.
+Price changes might be impactful for the company's profits, but changing pricing is typically not an engineering or significant vetting challenge.